 The Physics Education Program at Wright State currently consists of K-12 teacher preparation and college-level reforms.
 The program in Physics is part of the Science Education program of the College of Science and Mathematics in conjunction with the College of Education and Human Services.

 The science education program at Wright State is somewhat unique in that most of the science educators hold joint appointments in the two colleges.

 In addition to the academic year program, faculty conducts summer institutes for in-service teachers.

-View Bachelor of Arts in Physics, Physics Education Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Arts in Physics, Physics Education Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.